-The CEP® certification is awarded only after:
+A NICEP certification is awarded only after:

-the application process has been completed with full payment,
+- the application process has been completed with full payment,

-the corresponding educational component has been satisfied, and
+- the corresponding educational component has been satisfied, and

 - the qualifying examination has been successfully passed.

 Applicants must submit a written explanation if any of the following four items is true within the last ten years:

 - You have been convicted of any felony or business-related misdemeanor, or you are currently named as a defendant, respondent, or party to any such criminal or civil action.

 - You have been or you are currently a defendant or respondent to a consumer complaint or allegation.

 - You have had a state or federally regulated license revoked, restricted, or terminated for cause, including being denied or enjoined from selling or dealing in securities or from functioning as an Investment Advisor.

-You have been or you are currently the subject of an investigation, inquiry, or complaint by a state or federal regulatory agency, or any other agency, alleging violations of ethical conduct, prohibited sales practice, or breach of professional standards.
+- You have been or you are currently the subject of an investigation, inquiry, or complaint by a state or federal regulatory agency, or any other agency, alleging violations of ethical conduct, prohibited sales practice, or breach of professional standards.

 Candidates spend an average 5 - 6 months of combined study and preparation of the above before sitting for the proctored qualifying examination.

-Certificants must renew their use of the Certified Estate Planner™ (CEP®) certification on each anniversary of their award date based on the NICEP’s most current qualifications.
-The ongoing use of the CEP® certification is subject to three criteria:
+MAINTAINING A NICEP CERTIFICATIONCertificants must renew their use of the NICEP certification(s) on each anniversary of their effective NICEP award date based on the NICEP’s most current qualifications.
+The ongoing use of a NICEP certification is subject to three criteria:

 New CEP® Graduates – If enrollment was paid at full price ($1695) the annual fee for the use of the CEP® certification in the first anniversary year is included.
-If enrollment fee is discounted, payment of certification fees will commence the next calendar quarter following the certification award date
+If enrollment fee is discounted, payment of certification fees will commence the next calendar quarter following the certification award date.

 - Completion of the NICEP continuing education requirement of a minimum of eight (8) hours every two (2) years in the area of estate planning.

-Adherence to the NICEP professional code of ethics which requires model business behavior, compliance with State and Federal licensing authorities, compliance with represented professional companies and organizations, proper notification procedures, and submission to the findings and rulings of the NICEP with regard to the continued use of any certification which is conferred by the NICEP.
+- Adherence to the NICEP professional code of ethics which requires model business behavior, compliance with State and Federal licensing authorities, compliance with represented professional companies and organizations, proper notification procedures, and submission to the findings and rulings of the NICEP with regard to the continued use of any certification which is conferred by the NICEP.